Pinafore/karl-flashcards-web-app/README.md

 ### Not Reproducible
 - [ ] No momentum in the tips screens?

+### Known
+- [ ] Occasional freezing on iOS downloaded app (Apple bug, fixed in iOS 14)
+  - Workaround: use as Safari tab
 ## Further Features

 - [ ] Share facts